 Are there any legal considerations?
 In New York State, hospitals are allowed to release healthy placentas according to the New York State Department of Health.
 See their statement from February 2010 below:

 "NYS regulated hospitals and medical facilities may, at the request of a patient or patient's representative, return a healthy placenta for disposition by the patient without violating any NYS public health law or regulation.

 NYS does have regulations (10 NYCRR section 405.24(d)), requiring hospitals to implement waste management programs in compliance with the Public Health Law Article 13, Title XIII for regulated medical waste.
 Regulated medical waste is defined in the Environmental Conservation Law section 27-1502(2)(b) as waste generated in the diagnosis, treatment or immunization of human beings and includes "human pathological wastes, including tissues, organs, body parts and body fluids that are removed during surgery."
 However, waste material is material which is being discarded.
 If a placenta is not discarded but rather used for medical/religious/cultural purposes, then it is not classified as waste.
 There is no provision in statute or regulation expressly prohibiting the return of a healthy body part to a living patient."

 What are the different ways to encapsulate placenta?
-I offer two methods of preparation:
+We offer two methods of preparation:

 Raw Start Dehydration Method: the placenta is thinly sliced raw, prior to dehydration.
 Moms who take raw pills have experienced high bursts of energy, with almost immediate effects.

 Traditional Method: inspired by the Traditional Chinese Medicine (TCM) preparation of lightly steaming the placenta before dehydration.
 Moms who take TCM pills report a tonifying effect, or a building of energy.

 Can I “DIY” my own placenta?